joy-prime/joy-types/README.md

 # The Joy Prime Type System, for Use in Clojure

-This library provides the entire [Joy Prime](https://github.com/joy-prime/joy-prime) runtime type system for use in Clojure programs.
+This library provides the entire [Joy Prime](https://github.com/joy-prime/joy-prime) (Joy') runtime type system for use in Clojure programs.
 Although Joy' provides additional language support, it deeply embraces its Clojure roots, and Clojure is a first-class client of the Joy' type system.
 This type system does reuse and modify concepts and terminology from Java, such as "class" and "interface", so the reader must deeply embrace namespacing!

-The Joy' type system is inspired by the [alpha version of Clojure spec](https://clojure.org/guides/spec).
+The Joy' type system is inspired by the alpha version of [Clojure spec](https://clojure.org/guides/spec).
-Like all offspring, however, it is inspired to embrace some of its parent's philosophies and characteristics while rejecting others.

-The Joy' type system embraces the following philosophies and characteristics of the alpha version of Clojure spec:

-*

-However, the Joy' type system rejects the following philosophies and characteristics of the alpha version of Clojure spec:

-*
+As with all offspring, however, this inspiration is evident partly in where Joy' took the same path as spec and partly in where it went bushwhacking in another direction.
+Joy' embraces spec's vision of optionally, gradually expressing contracts in the runtime language.
+But unlike spec, Joy' treats interfaces and types as first-class notions that deserve at least as much support as data "shapes".
+Joy' also departs from spec (at least spec alpha) in reifying its types as values that are naturally understood and verified in that same type system.

 ## The Joy' Type System